-If staff send an email in error that contains the personal information of another person, they must immediately add this as a breach to the GDPRiS system or inform the Data Protection Lead within the Academy, along with the Network Manager, following our data breach procedure.
+If staff send an email in error that contains the personal information of another person, they must immediately add this as a breach to the GDPRiS system (or tracker on SharePoint for Primary Academies) and inform the Data Protection Lead within the Academy, along with the Network Manager/contracted IT professional, following our data breach procedure.

-Staff must not give their personal phone number(s) to parents or pupils.
-Staff must use phones provided by the school to conduct all work-related business.
+Staff must not give their personal phone number(s) to parents or Students.
+Staff must use phones provided by the school to conduct all work-related business wherever possible.
+In the case of Primary Academies, the prior agreement of the Headteacher and Trust IT Manager must be south prior to use of a personal device and systems such as using 141 should be implemented in all cases.